g-etorri/articles/jncie-self-study/mpls-configuration/12-rsvp-protection.md

 set protocols rsvp apply-groups rsvp
 ```

-Ok, with this, we can configure the final three tasks.
-To make our LSPs to have fast-reroute with 5 hops and not inherits the bandwidth and admin-groups of the LSPs we can use the follow configuration:
+Now for the final three tasks.
+To configure LSPs with Fast Reroute, a 5-hop limit, and no inheritance of bandwidth or admin-groups, use the following:
 ```
 set protocols mpls label-switched-path R1-R6-A fast-reroute hop-limit 5 set protocols mpls label-switched-path R1-R6-A fast-reroute no-include-any
 ```
-Note: By default, Junos uses a limit of 6 hops to fast-reroute.
-The no-include-any makes the fast-reroute not consider the bandwitdh and admin-groups requirements.
+Note: By default, Junos uses a 6-hop limit for FRR.
+The no-include-any ensures FRR ignores the primary path's admin-group requirements.

-Now, let's check the outputs:
+Checking the output:
 ```
 root@R1> show rsvp session name R1-R6-A detail
 Ingress RSVP: 7 sessions